witosh/learn-by-examples/README.md

-# Project which helps to understands basic topics occured in learning programming.
+# Project which helps to understand basic topics occurred in learning programming.

-###Main topics:
+### Main topics:
  - **hibernate**
  	- Entity state in JPA.
  	- Isolation levels in transactions.